Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory on surfaces

 which is even since the self-intersection on $ R^1(Y) $ is even for any $ K3 $ surface $ Y $. \end{proof}

-\subsection{Bridgeland Stability Conditions}
+\subsection{Bridgeland stability conditions}

-In this section we review Bridgeland stability conditions on triangulated categories, their constructions on a $ K3 $ surface $ X $, and the induced stability conditions on the derived category of the quotient stack $ \cX = [X/G] $ where $ G $ is a finite group.
-We will relate Gieseker moduli spaces of sheaves on $ \cX $ to Bridgeland moduli spaces of complexes in $ \D(\cX). $ This connection is a key ingredient in our proof of the main theorem later.
+In this section we review Bridgeland stability conditions on triangulated categories, their constructions on surfaces, and induced stability conditions on a quotient stack $ \cX = [X/G] $ where $ X $ is a smooth projective variety and $ G $ is a finite group acting on $ X $.

-We first review the Bridgeland stability conditions for triangulated categories introduced in \cite{bridgeland2007stability}.
+We first review the Bridgeland stability conditions on triangulated categories introduced in \cite{bridgeland2007stability}.
 Fix a triangulated category $ \cD $.
-Let $ K(\cD) $ denote the Grothendieck group of $ \cD. $
+Let $ K(\cD) $ denote the Grothendieck group of $ \cD. $ Fix a finite rank lattice $ \Lambda $ and a surjective group homomorphism